-Each employee shall accrue 3.8 hours of sick leave for each full eighty hour pay period.
+Each employee shall accrue 3.8 hours of sick leave for each full eighty hours pay period.
 There is no limit to the amount of sick leave an employee can accrue.
-Sick leave does not accrue during periods of unpaid leave from the District or when an employee is on short or long-term disability status, unless an employee is on worker's compensation leave, in which case, sick leave continues to accrue.
+Sick leave does not accrue during periods of unpaid leave from the District or when an employee is on short or long-term disability status or worker's compensation leave.